NadezdaKataeva/QuiltProg/README.md

 # QuiltProg
-A program to help design quilts
+A program to help design quilts or random picture and patterns by using triangles as the elements.